-The Bozeman Yellowstone International Airport hotels provide a convenient location for both airline travel and a starting point for experiencing everything the Bozeman area has to offer.
+Hotels near the Bozeman-Yellowstone International Airport provide a convenient location for airline travel and a starting point for experiencing everything the Bozeman area offers.

-This neighborhood is close to the historic downtown area, the Bridger Bowl Ski Area provides access to Yellowstone National Park and many more local attractions.
-Many of the hotels here also provide a complimentary airport shuttle for easy access to the Bozeman Yellowstone International Airport.
-If you are looking into this area, here are the best things to see:
+This neighborhood is close to the historic downtown area; the Bridger Bowl Ski Area provides access to Yellowstone National Park and many more local attractions.
+Many hotels here also offer a complimentary airport shuttle for easy access to the Bozeman-Yellowstone International Airport.
+If you are looking into this area, here are the best things to see and do.

-- If you’re ready to take a short break from nature, visit the Gallatin Valley Mall.
-With dozens of stores, shops, eateries, and entertainment, the mall is a great place to pick up a few last-minute items or to spend the day relaxing.
-A movie theater, bookstore, kids’ play area, and an arcade are also located on-site.
-If you’re there during the holiday season, other shops and activities will also be available.
+If you’re ready to take a short break from nature, visit the Gallatin Valley Mall.
+With dozens of stores, shops, eateries, and entertainment, this mall is a great place to pick up a few last-minute items or to spend the day relaxing.
+A movie theater, bookstore, kids’ play area, and an arcade are also on-site.
+Other shops and activities will also be available if you’re there during the holiday season.

-- Take a drive out to Palisade Falls.
-Though this amazing location is outside of Bozeman in nearby Livingston, it is worth the drive!
+Take out to Palisade Falls.
+Though this fantastic location is outside Bozeman in nearby Livingston, it is worth the drive!
 The easy paved trail begins at the East Fork of Hyalite Creek before ending at the stunning Palisade Falls.
 Found at the southern base of Palisade Mountain, the falls plunge more than 80 feet from a vertical rock wall to create a breathtaking natural attraction.

-- Best Budget Hotel in the Airport area – La Quinta Inn & Suites Bozeman Airport
+- Budget Hotel in the Airport area – La Quinta Inn & Suites Bozeman Airport

-- Best Mid-Range Hotel in the Airport area – Holiday Inn Express Belgrade-Bozeman Area
+- Mid-Range Hotel in the Airport area – Holiday Inn Express Belgrade-Bozeman Area

-- Best Luxury Hotel in the Airport area – Country Inn & Suites by Radisson
+- Luxury Hotel in the Airport area – Country Inn & Suites by Radisson

 What are some of the best hotels in Bozeman, Montana?